yousskadi/akeyless-workshop-2/Lab03/guide.md

 Would you like to configure a profile?
 (Y/n)
 ```

-Click `n` to not configure a profile.
+Type `n` to not configure a profile.

 Finally, you will get a prompt saying: